 We get paid for advice.
 That means every recommendation we make — including ones that reduce the assets we manage — is driven entirely by what the FOM says is right for your situation.
 There is no other consideration.

-If you're an American Airlines pilot ready to take control of your financial life, I'd be honored to help.
+If you are an AA pilot ready to take control of your financial life, I'd be honored to help.

 The first step is your Initial Flight Plan — a complimentary 60-minute working session where we look at your specific situation, answer your most pressing financial question, and give you a clear picture of what a Financial Operating Manual would look like for your career.